codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

     example.com/index.php/helloworld/utility/

-.. _controller-auto-routing:
+.. _controller-auto-routing-improved:

+Auto Routing (Improved)
+************************

-Auto Routing
+Since v4.2.0, the new more secure Auto Routing has been introduced.
-************

-This section describes the functionality of the auto-routing.
+This section describes the functionality of the new auto-routing.
 It automatically routes an HTTP request, and executes the corresponding controller method without route definitions.

-The auto-routing is disabled by default.
+Since v4.2.0, the auto-routing is disabled by default.
+To use it, see :ref:`enabled-auto-routing-improved`.

-.. warning:: To prevent misconfiguration and miscoding, we recommend that you do not use
-    the auto-routing feature.
-It is easy to create vulnerable apps where controller filters or CSRF protection are bypassed.

-.. important:: The auto-routing routes a HTTP request with **any** HTTP method to a controller method.

 Consider this URI::

     example.com/index.php/helloworld/

-In the above example, CodeIgniter would attempt to find a controller named **Helloworld.php** and load it.
+In the above example, CodeIgniter would attempt to find a controller named ``App\Controllers\Helloworld`` and load it, when auto-routing is enabled.

-**When a controller's name matches the first segment of a URI, it will be loaded.**
+.. note:: When a controller's short name matches the first segment of a URI, it will be loaded.

 Let's try it: Hello World!
 ==========================